Boscaí / Boxes 1 & 2

 Memory Box 2

 We thought it might be interesting to compare and contrast with the children’s box and see what adults were finding central to their lives during this time.
-Netflix is suggested often.
-T.V , packs of seeds, games and books feature frequently too as they do for the children’s, but Zoom, Zwift, hand sanitiser, masks, wine, tea, coffee, quizzes, music, Free An Post postcards,Y0uTube, Twitter, Phones, gardening tools, Facebook, radio, letter writing, poetry, art, creative writing, photography, and have all been proffered for inclusion.
+Netflix is suggested often. ( Schitt’s Creek) T.V ( Line of Duty), packs of seeds, games and books feature frequently too as they do for the children but Zoom, Zwift, hand sanitiser, masks, wine, tea, coffee, quizzes, music, Free An Post postcards,Y0uTube, Twitter, Phones, gardening tools, Facebook, radio, Dry Robes, bikes and bike lanes, letter writing, poetry, art, creative writing, photography, vaccines, have all been proffered for inclusion.
 Updates from Dr Tony Holohan, and messages from An tUachtaráin Michael D Higgins have been suggested multiple times too.